Amuri in Star Ocean

-Amuri in Star Ocean (星の海のアムリ, Hoshi no Umi no Amuri) is a three-part CGI animated OVA by Studio Hibari, written and directed by Yoshitomo Yonetani with character designs by MA@YA.
+Amuri in Star Ocean (星の海のアムリ, Hoshi no Umi no Amuri) is a three-part animated OVA by Studio Hibari, written and directed by Yoshitomo Yonetani with character designs by MA@YA.
 The soundtrack was composed by Mina Kubota and the theme song "Ya-chaouyo!" was composed by Dance Man.

 A manga illustrated by Shinya Inase started serialization in the shōnen manga magazine Dengeki Daioh on November 21, 2007.
 One volume compiling the chapter was published by ASCII Media Works on January 27, 2009.

 Plot

 In the year 01 of the new age (2012), the sun began to radiate increased amounts of radiation.
 A few years later, very strong children with unique abilities, or 'Allergies', began to be born.
 Amuri Kakyoin is a 13-year-old girl born with a special 'Allergy', called 'Repulsion'.
 This ability keeps her from actually touching most of her environment, but also protects her from harm.
 During a trip to space station Pink Coral in year 019 (2030), unknown enemies from the junk planet Galapagos attack and destroy the entire space station.
 Amuri survives being launched into space because of her 'Allergy', but is picked up by the attackers.
 When the machines of Galapagos attempt to destroy her, a girl named Ling "Suzu" Yunque shows up with a kimono-like space suit designed from Amuri's DNA.
 The suit lets her use her 'Repulsion' ability on a large scale.
 Amuri has lived her whole life unable to touch other people, however, this cheerful and strange girl was not Repulsed upon contact.